 - You estimate about $300 per year in maintenance and repairs

-- You figure the condo will be vacant about one month per year (you factor in this as a cost of $750 a year)
+- The condo will be vacant about one month per year (at a cost of $750 per year)

-- You also factor in that maybe one out of every five years you might have a bad experience and incur legal costs and additional repair costs of about $5,000 (which would be about $1,000 a year).
+- You estimate that one out of every five years you might have a bad experience and incur legal costs and additional repair costs of about $5,000 (which would be about $1,000 per year)

 If you cannot pay cash, and must finance the property, you’ll also have to factor in the interest cost.
-For investment property, plan on putting 25 percent — 50 percent down to qualify for the loan.
-In the scenario above, let’s say you put 30 percent down ($16,500) and finance the remaining 70 percent ($38,500) at a 7 percent rate over 30 years.
+For investment property, plan on putting 25–50% down to qualify for the loan.
+In the scenario above, let’s say you put 30% down ($16,500) and finance the remaining 70% ($38,500) at a 7% rate over 30 years.
 Your payment would be $256 a month.

 Other Factors: Condo Assessment and Association Fees

-You’ll also need to find out if the condo you are considering has association fees and how often you may need to pay assessments.
-Assessments are expenses incurred to cover the common areas of the condominium property.
+You’ll also need to find out if the condo you're considering has association fees and how often you may need to pay assessments, which are expenses incurred to cover the common areas of the condominium property.
 Assessments could include landscaping, parking lot and parking garage repairs and maintenance, improvements to the exterior of the building, and expenses associated with any common areas such as a main lobby or entrance way.
 These expenses should be factored into your expense estimate before you calculate the estimated return on your condo investment.

 Before making any real estate investment you must also assess how realistic your assumptions are.
 Here are some additional questions to consider in determining if a condo purchase will be a good investment: